22/05/2019 – 23/05/2019

 Dr Zhu Tingting (Procter & Gamble, CN)

 The workshop also set up working groups to discuss practical issues in TTC applications including food packaging materials, flavourings, pharmaceuticals, industrial chemicals, daily cosmetics, and environmental pollution.
-The workshop will be partly in English and in Mandarin.
-However, the workshop is equipped with simultaneous translation.
+The workshop was partly in English and in Mandarin.
+However, the workshop was equipped with simultaneous translation.

 Registration and Contact